sebge2/kafka-hands-on/readme.md

 # Kafka Hands On

 I created this project for saving code written in the scope of the following [course](https://www.udemy.com/course/apache-kafka).
-Afterwards, I added documentation helping me to pass the certification.
+Afterward, I added documentation helping me to pass the Kafka certification.

 ## Startup